Mesenosaurus

-Mesenosaurus is an extinct genus of amniote.
-It belongs to the family Varanopidae.
+Mesenosaurus is an extinct genus of synapsid belonging to the family Varanopidae.
 This genus includes two species: the type species Mesenosaurus romeri from the middle Permian (upper Kazanian) Mezen River Basin of northern Russia, and Mesenosaurus efremovi from the early Permian (Artinskian) Richards Spur locality (Oklahoma, United States).
 M. romeri’s stratigraphic range is the middle to late Guadalupian while M. efremovi’s stratigraphic range is the Cisuralian.

 Etymology

-Famous Russian paleontologist, Ivan Efremov, established Mesenosaurus as a genus, and named it after its roots with the (literal translation is “lizard from Mezen”).
+Famous Russian paleontologist, Ivan Efremov, established Mesenosaurus as a genus.
+The genus name means “lizard from Mezen” while the specific epithet is given in honor of Alfred Romer.

 Mesenosaurus efremovi was named in honor of Ivan Efremov, who erected the genus.

 Description

 Mesenosaurus are small sized varanopid synapsids.
 They are characterized by mainly cranial features.
 Many of the postcranial features of this genus have not been analyzed fully due to a lack of fossil evidence.

 Skull

 The cranial features that characterize Mesenosaurus are: